Deep-Sea-888/Operation-Agreement/Exhibit C - V2.md

 The committee will provide reports on these metrics every three to six months.

-### 4.8 Changes to this Framework
+## 11.0 Changes to this Framework

 If the community decides to approve the committee for another year of operation, the members of the Treasury committee can then begin daily activities.
 Even if we now think that we have designed a comprehensive and very well-working set of rules under which the committee members can carry out operating the treasury operations and manage the Tangle DAO LLC, the committee members may conclude that specific points described in this Framework need revising to function better and more effectively.

 The committee members will be the only ones who can correctly identify the need for such changes.
 Therefore, we would limit the group of Persons that can propose changes to the specifications described in the document to the five elected Committee members.

-- **The following points are open to changes by all community members via the official Shimmer Governance process:**
+The following points are open to changes by all community members via the official Shimmer Governance process:

    - Proposal to replace/remove the Programm Lead
    - Proposal to replace/remove a Grant Reviewer